 SEC.
-408. In any action or proceeding under this title the United States shall be liable for costs the same as a private person.
-SEC.
-409. Nothing in this title shall affect adversely the right of any person to sue for or obtain relief in any court against discrimination is public education.
+409. Nothing in this title shall affect adversely the right of any person to sue for or obtain relief in any court against discrimination in public education.

 SEC.
-410. Nothing in this title shall prohibit classification and ssignment for reasons other than race, color, religion, or national
+410. Nothing in this title shall prohibit classification and assignment for reasons other than race, color, religion, or national origin.